 a.
 A membership year begins on the date the initial application is processed.

 b.
-Renewal dues are payable in the quarter preceding the membership expiration date.
+Renewal dues are payable in the quarter preceding the membership expiration date, as notified.

-Section 3 Membership dues shall be reviewed annually by the Board of Directors.
-Changes in the amount of dues shall be announced in two (2) issues if the membership publication(s) prior to implementation.
+Section 3 Membership dues shall be reviewed biennially (even numbered years) by the Board of Directors.
+Changes in the amount of dues shall be announced in two (2) issues of the membership publication(s) prior to implementation.

 Directors and Officers

 Section 1 There shall be ten (10) elected Directors on the Board.
 A retired Board Member or Committee Chair may serve on a committee.
 All Board nominees shall be SOCIETY members in good standing for a minimum of one (1) year.

 Section 2 The Officers of the SOCIETY shall be a President, a Vice-President, a Secretary and a Treasurer.
 These Officers shall perform the duties prescribed by these Bylaws and by the parliamentary authority adopted by the SOCIETY.